hanluOMH/openwallet-multipaz-developer-website/codelabs/Utopia Wholesale Codelab/Holder/1-Storage.md

 * `SecureAreaRepository`: A registry of available `SecureArea` implementations, it controls for “SecureArea” implementation

-* `DocumentStore`: ​​Class for storing real-world identity documents.
+* `DocumentStore`: A Class for storing real-world identity documents.

 We’ll guide you through integrating and initializing these components in your KMP app.